Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ````

-The response from Adyen is added to `makePaymentResponse` custom field.
+The commercetools payment `key` is set with the `reference` of the `makePaymentRequest` and response from Adyen is added to `makePaymentResponse` custom field.
 The response contains information for the next steps of the payment process.
 For details, consult the [Adyen documentation](https://docs.adyen.com/checkout/components-web#step-3-make-a-payment)